ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 ![NemLog-in SAML 2.0 up-party](images/howto-saml-nemlogin3-up-claims.png)

  12. In production only!
-Set certificate validation mode to `Chain trust` and revocation mode to `Online`
+Set certificate validation mode to `Chain trust` (if the OCES3 certificate is global trusted) and revocation mode to `Online`
  13. Select to include the encryption certificate in metadata
  14. Set the NameID format in metadata to `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`